 Membership in the Camp is open to every man over the age of 18 years old.
 There are hereditary members, who trace their lineage to those who served honorably in the Civil War, and associate members, who do not have the requisite ancestry but wish to join the fraternity.
 Click here to learn more about membership.

-Dennis Hutchinson has been a member of the SUVCW and Sons of Veteran Reserve since 1998.
-He has been researching the history of the 31st Indiana Volunteer Infantry since 1997 and is author of a website on the regiment.
+Dennis Hutchinson, a member of the SUVCW and Sons of Veteran Reserve since 1998, and past camp and department commander.
+He researches the history of the 31st Indiana Volunteer Infantry and is author of a website on the regiment.
 Dennis is also a Civil War re-enactor of Union Infantry and Confederate Artillery.

 When you join the SUVCW, you enter a network of more than 6,000 men who form lifelong bonds, honor their heroic ancestors, and promote historic preservation, education, and patriotism in their communities.
 In addition to camp leadership listed above, our other members are listed below.
 To join our fraternity, click here.